-Undeclared freshmen and undeclared new students who transfer fewer than 30 hours must complete a minimum of 22 semester credit hours, which comprise the freshman core curriculum, in order to be released to their major departments.
+Undeclared freshmen and undeclared new students who transfer fewer than 30 hours must complete a minimum of 23 semester credit hours, which comprise the freshman core curriculum, in order to be released to their major departments.
 Students who are ready to exit University College must have taken and passed:

-- Six (6) semester hours of written English Composition with a grade of C or higher in each course. - Four (4) semester hours of science comprised of a three (3) semester hour lecture and a one (1) semester hour lab. - Three (3) semester hours of mathematics at the MTH 110 level or higher. - Three (3) semester hours of literature or fine arts. - Three (3) semester hours of a social science. - Two (2) semester hours of physical education or health science or military science. - One (1) semester hour of ORI 101, Survival Skills for University Life, or have transferred in \geq 30 hours.
+- Six (6) semester hours of written English Composition with a grade of C or higher in each course. - Four (4) semester hours of science comprised of a three (3) semester hour lecture and a one (1) semester hour lab. - Three (3) semester hours of mathematics at the MTH 110 level or higher. - Three (3) semester hours of literature or fine arts. - Three (3) semester hours of a social science. - Two (2) semester hours of physical education or health science or military science. - Two (2) semester hours of ORI 101 and 102, First Year Experience, or have transferred in ≥ 30 hours.

 The freshmen core courses should be chosen with the goal of fulfilling General Education Requirements and Major Program Lower-level Requirements.
 For example: If you are an engineering major, taking MTH 112 will satisfy general education but it will not satisfy the engineering program which requires MTH 125 as the minimum MTH course.
-Please use this page in conjunction with the curriculum of your major.
+Please use this page in conjunction with the curriculum page of your major.

-Note: If ORI 101 is waived, the one (1) semester credit hour for that class must be made up, if needed, to fulfill program hour requirements.
+Note: If ORI 101 and 102 is waived, the two (2) semester credit hours for these classes must be made up, if needed, to fulfill program hour requirements.

-FRESHMAN YEAR

-First Semes ter Second Sem ester

-Course No. Course Title Hrs Course No. Course Title Hrs

-ENG 101 Composition I 1 3 ENG 102 Composition II 1 3

-ORI 101 Survival Skills 2 1 Science Elective 4 3

-MTH 110 Finite Mathematics 5 3 Science Elective Lab 4 1

-PED/MSC/HED Elective 3 2

-Literature or Fine Arts Elective 6 3

-Social Science Elective 7 3

-1Area I - Must earn grade of C or better.
+FRESHMAN YEAR First Semes First Semester d Semo ester Course No. Course Title Hrs Cours e No. Course Title Hrs ENG 101 Composition I 1 3 ENG 102 Composition II 1 3 ORI 101 First Year Experience 2 1 Science Elective 4 3 MTH 110 Finite Mathematics 5 3 Science Elective Lab 4 1 PED/MSC/HED Elective 3 2 ORI 102 First Year Experience 2 1 Fine Arts Elective 6 3 Social Science Elective 7 3

+$^{^{1}}Area\ I-Must\ earn\ grade\ of\ C$ or better.